Research Accomplishments

 1950: New use for an old drug

-1956: The AHA's first statement on smoking and heart disease
+1956: The first statement on smoking and heart disease

-The AHA’s first statement on smoking and heart disease asserts, “Much greater knowledge is needed before conclusions can be drawn concerning possible relationships between tobacco smoking and increased death rates from coronary heart disease.”
-This is an early illustration that all research and AHA statements are based on conclusive evidence.
+The Association's first scientific statement on smoking and heart disease asserts, “Much greater knowledge is needed before conclusions can be drawn concerning possible relationships between tobacco smoking and increased death rates from coronary heart disease.”
+This is an early illustration that all research and Association statements are based on conclusive evidence.

 1956: A dietary fat - cholesterol link

-Dr. Ancel Keys, supported with AHA funding, first links dietary fat with cholesterol.
-This discovery spurs the AHA to assume a leading role in urging Americans to change their eating habits.
+Dr. Ancel Keys, supported with Association funding, first links dietary fat with cholesterol.
+This discovery spurs the Association to assume a leading role in urging Americans to change their eating habits.

 1956: The power of electricity

 For the first time in human medicine, an external defibrillator successfully restores a steady rhythm to a quivering heart.
-Dr. Paul Zoll leads the study with funding from the AHA.
+Dr. Paul Zoll leads the study with Heart Association funding.
 The next year, electrical engineers Dr. William Kouwenhoven and doctoral student Guy Knickerbocker unveil the first portable external defibrillator.

 1957: First pacemaker implanted